ppg/vagrant-boxes/README.md

     rake rebuild[<name>]

-To build **all** base boxes, simply run the "rebuild" task with no arguments
+To build **all** base boxes, run the "rebuild" task with no arguments:

     rake rebuild